YanjiaSun/A-B-Testing-Udacity/README.md

   1. **Gross conversion**: Ideally, we hypothesize and want the screener to produce a lower conversion rate (because the people who were deterred by the screener are unlikely to make a payment and complete the course, hence freeing up coaching resources), but not at the cost of a lower net conversion rate.

-  2. **Net conversion**: While wanting a lower gross conversion rate, we do not want the screener to *significantly reduce* the number of students to continue past the free trial and eventually complete the course, which means the net conversation should either remain the same (within boundaries).
-A significantly higher net conversion is also advantageous.
-While that might be unexpected (and more tests must definitely be done to check), it is quite possible.
+  2. **Net conversion**: While wanting a lower gross conversion rate, we do not want the screener to *significantly reduce* the number of students to continue past the free trial and eventually complete the course, which means the net conversation should either remain the same (within boundaries), or increase.
+While a significantly higher net conversion might be unexpected (and more tests must definitely be done to check), it is quite possible.
 For instance, students who are willing to put more than 5 hours per week might appreciate the honesty conveyed by the screener, and as a result trust Udacity and give the course a shot - the same students who might have left within the 14 days had the message not been there.

 #### Unused metrics: